bondus/KlipperToolboard/README.md

 * Create a local 5V/3.3V instead?
 Switch regulator + LDO.
 Only the servo needs 5V
 * USB-c would be neat, it could provide all the power and signalling needed

+Production:
+Is can be manufactured by JLCBCP, they have all the components (except connectors).
+The cost for a 10pcs including components and manufacturing is about $90.